XavierElon/ML-supervised-learning/README.md

 - jupyter notebook
 -
 ## 1. Setting up environment
-- Download the code repository using the box link https://gatech.box.com/s/hieeun4bjtynw9a7fhyryyhrukxxooop
-- You will need to unzip the
 - The data can be found here so no need to download it externally
 - Navigate to the `supervised-learning` directory using `cd supervised-learning`
 - Install conda (refer to https://conda.io/projects/conda/en/latest/user-guide/install/index.html for instructions)